BMW iX3 SUV review

 While BMW wowed the automotive world with its i3 electric hatchback and i8 plug-in hybrid coupe almost a decade ago, the all-electric BMW iX3 SUV is altogether a more staid proposition.
 This time round BMW is taking a similar approach to Peugeot and Hyundai by serving up an electric version of a car it already sells – in this case, the BMW X3.

 Under the car's floor is an 80kWh battery that sends its power to a rear-mounted 282bhp electric motor and only the rear wheels.
 This is a departure from rivals like the Audi e-tron, Jaguar I-Pace and Mercedes EQC, which all have two motors, four-wheel-drive and quite a bit more power.
-While it isn't as fast as those cars, the iX3's 279-mile range is competitive, beating both its German rivals and just slightly behind the I-Pace.
-In real-world conditions, the iX3 is likely to be even closer to the Jaguar, which struggles to hit its official figure in real-world driving anyway.
+While it isn't as fast as those cars, the iX3's 286-mile range is competitive, beating both its German rivals and just slightly behind the I-Pace.
+In real-world conditions, the iX3 is likely to be even closer to the Jaguar, which struggles to hit its official figures in our experience.

-It can also be charged quickly, obtaining speeds of up to 150kW at the latest rapid-charging stations.
-Of its closest rivals, only the e-tron can match this, with the others topping out at around 100kW, and it means the iX3 battery can be replenished to 80% in a speedy 34 minutes.
+The iX3 can also be charged quickly, obtaining speeds of up to 150kW at the latest rapid-charging stations.
+Of its closest rivals, only the e-tron can match this, with the others topping out at around 100kW, and it means the iX3 battery can be replenished to 80% in a speedy 27 minutes.
 Thanks to this capability, making one stop on a long journey should be ample to get drivers to their destination with range to spare.

 Like the exterior, the inside of the iX3 is very much a mild variation on the X3, with some flashes of blue trim to show this is the electric version.
 It shares the same 10.25-inch iDrive infotainment display perched above the dashboard and a 12.3-inch digital instrument screen.
 Premier Edition and Premier Edition Pro trims serve up plenty of equipment, with features like a head-up display, a Harman Kardon stereo and wireless phone charging in the top trim.

 The BMW iX3 is spacious, quiet and has a good range, but it's a shame it doesn't feel anywhere near as special as the i3 and i8.
 Instead, it ushers in an era when electric BMWs will be a more mass-market part of the line-up, designed to help owners make the switch away from petrol and diesel.